Dog Breeds That Shed Less Than Others

 Single-Coat vs. Double-Coat Dogs

-Before we delve into the lesser shedding breeds, understand the difference between a single-coated and double-coated dog and the importance of this differentiation.
+Now that you know what dogs don't shed a lot, you need to understand the difference between a single-coated and double-coated dog and the importance of this differentiation.
 That is because if or when you go shopping for a "non-shedding" dog, you should focus on single-coated dogs.

 Single Coated Dogs